-You can also pay on the tour/rental day, by cash or card (Visa, Mastercard, American Express, Maestro or VPay), just please let us know so we'll bring along the mobile POS device (in some places the device might have no connection; in this case, and if there is no possibility to try in a different place, payment will have to be made by cash or PayPal by the end of the rental/tour).
+You can also pay on the tour/rental day, by cash, card (Visa, V PAY, Mastercard, Maestro, American Express, Discover, Diners Club or Union Pay) or Google and Apple Pay, just please let us know in advance, so we'll bring along the mobile POS device (in some places the device might have no connection; in this case, and if there is no possibility to try in a different place, payment will have to be made by cash or PayPal by the end of the rental/tour).

-In case of steady rain, very strong wind or forecasts predicting so, if you booked a guided tour it could be canceled at our discretion, and fully reimbursed.
-If you booked for bike rental only, cancellation will be up to you, but eventual deposit or prepayment will be reimbursed anyway.
+In case of steady rain, very strong wind or forecasts predicting so, if you booked a guided tour, it could be canceled at our own discretion, and fully reimbursed.
+If you booked for a simple bike rental, cancellation will be up to you, but eventual deposit or prepayment will be reimbursed anyway.

 If it's overcast, threatening rain, raining lighly or briefly, or forecasting so, the choice will be up to you, if to go anyway or cancel your booking and get a reimbursement.
 It's also possible to just postpone the date, according to availability.